Formula9/Framework/README.md

 is built on Silex 2.
 Silex is build on and around Symfony components - including the Pimple Container.
 This set of framework objects express an evolving design opinion, and therefore should not be considered for use in a production environment.

 Documentation is currently under development.
-Drafts can be found (as they arrive) in the [WIKI](https://github.com/Formula9/Framework/wiki).
+Draft pages can be viewed (as they arrive) in the [WIKI](https://github.com/Formula9/Framework/wiki).

 ## Installing